johnmanjohnston/fluffyjohn/README.md

 TODO

 ## Progress
-FluffyJohn is still under development, and isn't yet completed.
+FluffyJohn is still under development, and is not yet completed.